Intro to Medicare Star Ratings

 lowest hanging fruitto improve overall star ratings.

 Here are CMS's domains.
-They are quite meaningful, but we will not refer to them again in this tutorial:
+They are meaningful, but not as useful for health plan operations so we will not use them in this tutorial.
+CMS Also provides an overall Part D and Overall Part C rating.

 - ❖ Part C (Medical plan)